faranalytics/streams-logger/examples/use_streams_in_a_node_project/README.md

 # *Use Streams in a Node.js Project*

 In the other examples, *Streams* is demonstrated in TypeScript projects.
-However, you can use *Streams* in your Node project too.
+However, you can use *Streams* in your Node.js project too.
 In this example, you will use `require` in order to import *Streams* logging Nodes.
-You will assemble the Nodes into a logging graph and log a Greeting object and string to the console and a file.
+You will assemble the Nodes into a logging graph and log a Greeting object and a string to the console and a file.

 ## Implementation